sergeyanton/Barrow-Buddy/README.md

-# SENG302 Team G - Gardens Grove Users
+# SENG302 Gorgeous Gs - Gardens Grove Users
 Basic project using ```gradle```, ```Spring Boot```, ```Thymeleaf```, and ```GitLab CI```.

 > Gardens Grove user side application.
 This project is a part of the SENG302 course at the University of Canterbury.